ac-tuwien/MHLib.jl/README.md

 Further smaller usage examples can also be found in the test directory of the MHLibDemos package.

-## Parameter Tuning with SMAC3
+## Parameter Tuning

-Subdirectory `Tuning` contains examples on how SMAC3 can specifically be used for tuning algorithms implemented in Julia.
+Subdirectory `Tuning` contains examples on how irace (or SMAC3) can specifically be used for tuning algorithms implemented in Julia.
 See [Tuning/README.md](Tuning/README.md) for details.

 ## News